Cameron District Court and County Court Plan

 a.
 Counsel shall be appointed

-in the manner specified in the Rule below (concerning Notice of Appointment,
+in the manner specified in the Rule below (contact with defendant, determination and ore), as soon

 as possible, but not later than the end of the first working day after the date